sdargoeuves/ipf_lld_report/README.md

 # IP Fabric Data Report Generator

-This Python script generates a health report for a network using data from two data sources (snapshots).
+This Python script generates a LLD report for a network using data from IP Fabric.
 It uses IP Fabric's SDK to fetch data and Jinja2 and HTML to create report, which is then exported to PDF.

 ## Requirements